VLM-SFD: VLM-Assisted Siamese Flow Diffusion Framework for Dual-Arm Cooperative Manipulation: Method

 \subsection{Overview: VLM-SFD Framework}

-Dual-arm cooperative manipulation requires two robotic arms to work synergistically on tasks involving multiple objects, enabling complex coorperative manipulation.
+Dual-arm cooperative manipulation requires two robotic arms to work synergistically on tasks involving multiple objects, enabling complex \textcolor{black}{cooperative} manipulation.
 To address this challenge, we propose a VLM-assisted Siamese flow diffusion framework, which formulates the problem as a two-stage process, as illustrated in Fig.~\ref{fig_method}.
 In the training stage, the system learns object-centric motion flows for the objects involved in the interaction.
-In the testing stage, the learned 2D motion flows are mapped into the 3D execution space of the robotic arms, ensuring that both arms move in precise coordination.
+In testing stage, the learned 2D motion flows are mapped into the 3D execution space, ensuring that both arms move in precise coordination.

 In the training stage, we collect a small set of human demonstration videos as training data for generating motion flows in dual-arm cooperative manipulation.
 Inspired by Im2Flow2Act~\cite{im2flow2act}, we take the initial frame $\mathcal{I}_0$ and a natural language task instruction $\mathcal{L}$ as inputs.
 To facilitate object identification and localization, particularly crucial for dual-arm cooperative tasks involving two target objects, we employ the pre-trained Grounding-DINO~\cite{dino}, represented by $\mathbf{G}$.
 This module effectively maps the language instruction to the visual scene, enabling the precise localization of relevant objects.
 Mathematically, this process can be formalized as: